emccorson/onsenguide/GUIDE.md

 </ons-page>
 ```

-Delete the template from `index.html` and the run app.
-Everything should still
+Delete the `<template>` tag and its contents from `index.html` and the run app.
-work as before.
+Everything should still work as before.

 This brings up an important point: Onsen UI pages can be defined either as
 templates using the `template` element, _or_ in their own file.
 When we call